George H. Walker

-George H. Walker (October 22, 1811 – September 20, 1866) was an American trader, Democratic politician, and Wisconsin pioneer.
+George Haynes Walker (October 22, 1811 – September 20, 1866) was an American trader, Democratic politician, and Wisconsin pioneer.
 He was one of three key founders of the city of Milwaukee, Wisconsin, establishing the first settlement in what is now Milwaukee's south side.
 The site of his settlement is still known as Walker's Point.
 He went on to serve as the 5th and 7th mayor of Milwaukee, and represented Milwaukee in the Wisconsin State Assembly during the 1851 term.

 Prior to Wisconsin statehood, he also served in the House of Representatives of the Wisconsin Territory, and was speaker for two sessions of the 4th Wisconsin Territorial Assembly.

 His younger brother, Isaac P. Walker, was one of the first two United States senators from Wisconsin.

 Background

 Walker was born in Lynchburg, Virginia, and moved with his family to Illinois in 1825.
-The fur trade brought him to the vicinity of the Milwaukee River in 1833, and, on March 20, 1834, he established himself on the south bank of the river.
-In June 1835, he founded the settlement of Walker's Point and established a fur trading post.
-In 1846, Walker's settlement combined with two rival villages - Solomon Juneau's Juneautown (present-day East Town) and Byron Kilbourn's Kilbourntown (present-day Westown) - to incorporate the City of Milwaukee.
+The fur trade brought him to the vicinity of the Milwaukee River in 1833, and, on March 20, 1834, he established a fur trading outpost on the south bank of the river; at the time, he and Solomon Juneau were described as the only white settlers in the area, and they both conducted active trade with Native American populations.
+In June 1835, he laid claim to much of the area surrounding his trade post, which is now the Milwaukee neighborhood known as Walker's Point.
+Some legal disputes ensued over the legitimacy of the claim, but Walker's claim was upheld by a special act of Congress in 1842.